Click & Cook+

 Digital nudging and personalisation

-Instead of generic meal plan “one size fits all” platform will suggest different meal plans tailored for different user goals.
+Information collected during onboarding helps to personalise content and provide recommendations.
+Instead of generic meal plan “one size fits all” platform will provide different meal plans tailored for different user goals and user segments.
 Most suitable plan will be highlighted as recommended.

 Detailed nutritional information

 In the recipe cards nutritional information of meals as well as macronutrients ratio is presented in a user friendly way.

 Nutritional information of the meals before and after

 - Colour scheme;

 - Form and dialog elements;

 The main goal to expand the concept to a new market segment and make it appealing was accomplished by following the design process outlined by the Double Diamond framework.
 Experience of existing solution was improved by applying digital nudging and behavioural approach.
 Concept was very well received by stakeholders and our teachers.

 - Time saved for meal planning